allanmcinnes/allanmcinnes.github.io/_posts/2016-03-06-writing-software-functional-requirements.md

 * Use a **Given/When/Then** structure to define the required behavior as a relationship between past history, present input, and expected output.

 I've been experimenting with this approach lately.
 I've found it to be helpful for getting me to focus on the *requirements* (rather than the design), and for producing clear, testable requirements statements.
 Maybe you'll find it helpful too.

-## Threads haven't followed (yet)

-This is obviously a large topic, and I've only skimmed the surface here.
-In no particular order, here are a few topics that branch off from the current discussion, but which I chose not to pursue here:

-* The difference between a property-style requirement (which expresses what I've called a "timeless truth") and a behavioral requirement (which says something about *when* something should happen) is something like the difference between classical Boolean logic and [temporal logics](https://en.wikipedia.org/wiki/Temporal_logic).

-* A *Given/When/Then* structure essentially specifies a state transition.
-The *Given* describes the starting state, the *When* defines the transitional event, and the *Then* describes the end state.

-* Many of the formalisms for specifying what software should do (e.g., Z, the B-Method, TLA+, SCR, or CSP) are structured mathematical way of expressing state transitions.

-* What about "non-functional" requirements?
-I haven't really touched on them at all here.